 2. Compare the plan if the provider offers limited plans too

 Some hosting providers have both limited and unlimited package(s).
 Comparing the price to offering ratio, in such cases, can give you a rough idea of how limited the “unlimited” plan is going to be.

 Offers that include unlimited websites & emails are pretty straightforward.
 The limit is mostly with bandwidth or storage.

 For example, A2 Hosting’s “Startup” plan offers limited storage, whereas the “Drive” plan offers unlimited storage.
-For a mere $2/month difference, it claims to give 2x resources and unlimited websites alongside unlimited storage.
+For a mere $2/mo difference, it claims to give 2x resources and unlimited websites alongside unlimited storage.
 This can give you a rough idea that the peak storage limit will be approx. 130-150 GB.

 Bandwidth is more mysterious, though.
 Providers might not have a way to calculate it, so they’ll look at how much CPU and RAM you’re using.
 That’s because each visitor takes a bite of those resources.
 If you’re exceeding a certain limit (usually mentioned in the Acceptable Use Policy) for an extended time, you might be asked to upgrade.